 Some of the most common applications of the Culture Design Canvas are:

 · Map your current organizational culture to drive clarity and alignment

-· Map your future culture and identify gaps and course of action to upgrade your company’s soul
+· Map your future culture and identify gaps and courses of action to upgrade your company’s soul

 · During a merger and acquisition, mapping both workplace cultures facilitates a smoother integration